MicrosoftDocs/azure-devops-docs/docs/organizations/security/namespace-reference.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

 Security namespaces are used to store access control lists (ACLs) on tokens.
-Data stored in security namespaces are used to determine whether a user has permissions to perform a specific action on a specific resource.
+Data stored in security namespaces determines the level of access the following entities have to perform a specific action on a specific resource.
+- Organization owner
+- Member of an Azure DevOps instance
+- Azure DevOps service account
+- Azure DevOps service principal

-Each family of resources (such as work items or Git repositories) is secured through a unique namespace.
-Each security namespace contains zero or more access control lists (ACLs).
+Each family of resources, such as work items or Git repositories, is secured through a unique namespace.
+Each security namespace contains zero or more ACLs.
 Each ACL contains a token, an inherit flag, and a set of zero or more access control entries (ACEs).
 Each ACE contains an identity descriptor, an allowed permissions bitmask, and a denied permissions bitmask.
 Tokens are arbitrary strings representing resources in Azure DevOps.

 You can manage tokens and namespaces for your organization with the [az devops security permission](/cli/azure/ext/azure-devops/devops/security/permission) commands.
 Use this command to: